 Countries in North America, Europe, and Asia

 You can only bring three (3), 100 ml containers onto a plane.
 All of your toiletries should come in small (4 oz. or less) clear bottles and fit into a resealable 1-liter plastic bag.
 Bottles must be no larger than 500 milliliters (17 fluid ounces) to be allowed in checked luggage.
-Furthermore, each traveler is limited to a maximum of 2 liters (68 fluid ounces).
+In addition, each traveler is limited to a total of 2 liters (68 fluid ounces).

 United Kingdom and India

 Perfumes must be placed in the passenger's toiletries bag, just like in the United States, when traveling on flights to or from the United Kingdom or India.
 We were unable to locate any bottle size restrictions or total aggregate quantity limits for checked baggage.
-Keep in mind that the ultimate decision rests with the individual airport security officer.
+Take this with a grain of salt though, as the ultimate authority rests with the individual airport security officer.